To,

 11. Board Familiarization Program:

 At the time of appointment of Independent Director, through the induction process, he/she is familiarized with the Company, the Directors roles, rights and responsibilities in the Company, nature of the industry in which the Company operates, business model of the Company, etc. A presentation is made before the Board Members on the Board Meeting date covering various areas including business, strategy, financial performance and forecast, compliances/regulatory updates, audit reports, risk assessment and mitigation, industry, roles, rights, responsibilities of Independent Directors, etc. The Familiarization Program aims to provide insights into the Company to enable the Independent Directors to understand its business in depth and contribute significantly to the Company.
-All Independent Directors attended the orientation and familiarization programs held during the financial year 2023-24.
+All Independent Directors attended the orientation and familiarization programs held during the financial year 2024-25.

-The details of training and familiarization programs are available on our website at https://vidhifoodcolors.com/investor-relation/codes-policies/
+The details of training and familiarization programs are available on our website at https://vidhifoodcolors. com/investor-relation/codes-policies/

 12. Policy on the Directors appointment and remuneration:

-The Board, on the recommendation of the Nomination and Remuneration Committee, has framed the policy for selection and appointment of Directors including determining qualifications and independence of a Independent Director, Key Managerial Personnel ("KMP"), Senior Management Personnel and their remuneration as part of its charter and other matters provided under Section 178(3) of the Companies Act, 2013.
+The Board, on the recommendation of the Nomination and Remuneration Committee, has framed the policy for selection and appointment of Directors including determining qualifications and independence of an Independent Director, Key Managerial Personnel ("KMP"), Senior Management Personnel and their remuneration as part of its charter and other matters provided under Section 178(3) of the Companies Act, 2013.

-Pursuant to Section 134(3) of the Companies Act, 2013, the nomination and remuneration policy of the Company which lays down the criteria for determining qualifications, competencies, positive attributes and independence for appointment of Directors and policies of the Company relating to remuneration of Directors, KMP and other employees is available on the Companys website at https://vidhifoodcolors.com/investor-relation/codes-policies/
+Pursuant to Section 134(3) of the Companies Act, 2013, the nomination and remuneration policy of the Company which lays down the criteria for determining qualifications, competencies, positive attributes and independence for appointment of Directors and policies of the Company relating to remuneration of Directors, KMP and other employees is available on the Companys website at https://vidhifoodcolors.com/investor- relation/codes-policies/.

-We affirm that the remuneration paid to Directors, Senior Management and other employees is in accordance with the remuneration policy of the company.
+We affirm that the remuneration paid to Directors, Senior Management and other employees is in accordance with the remuneration policy of the Company.

 13. Number of meetings of the Board of Directors: